rzinak/jsql/GRAMMAR.md

 SELECT name, age FROM users WHERE age > 18
-SELECT name, email, age FROM users WHERE age >= 18 AND city = "Rio de Janeiro" SELECT name, age FROM users WHERE age > 18 ORDER BY age DESC
+SELECT name, email, age FROM users WHERE age >= 18 AND city = "Rio de Janeiro" SELECT name, age FROM users WHERE age > 18 ORDER BY age DESC SELECT name, age from USERS WHERE age > 18 AND NOT city = "Rio de Janeiro" ORDER BY id DESC LIMIT 1
 ```

 ---